Arcandrus/the-cosy-narwhal/README.md

 | Sales Report | Admins can view accurate sales data and metrics. | Access reports dashboard and review sales figures. | ✅ |

 ## Responsive UI Testing
+Everything within the site is designed with a mobile first approach using a combination of bootstrap utility classes and custom CSS to make the site responsive and usable on every device.
+Below are some gif demos of the responsive designs.

+(home)
+(products)
+(product details)
+(cart)
+(checkout)
+(order summary)
+(profile)

 ## Browser Compatibility
 I tested the site on several popular browsers to ensure functionality and usablity on each.
 Here are the results of those tests.